-Start the Dell Diagnostics from either your hard drive or from the optional Drivers and Utilities CD (also known as the ResourceCD).
+Start the Dell Diagnostics from either your hard drive or from the optional Drivers and Utilities CD (ResourceCD).

 Starting the Dell Diagnostics From Your Hard Drive

 - 1 Turn on (or restart) your computer. - 2 When the DELL logo appears, press <F12> immediately.